danog/MadelineProtoDocs/docs/API_docs/constructors/passwordKdfAlgoUnknown.md

 ---
-title: passwordKdfAlgoUnknown
+title: "passwordKdfAlgoUnknown"
-description: Unknown KDF (most likely, the client is outdated and does not support the specified KDF algorithm)
+description: "Unknown KDF (most likely, the client is outdated and does not support the specified KDF algorithm)"
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 ---
 # Constructor: passwordKdfAlgoUnknown